Mike11199/applyYourSelf---Job-Tracker/README.md

 </br>
--8/31/22 On the front-end added button to invoke the createJob function in appContext.
+-On the front-end added button to invoke the createJob function in appContext.
 Also added form fields and drop downs for job info, and actions to pass to the reducer to update state values on create job begin, success, or error.
 </br>
 </br>